chapman-phys220-2017f/cw-03-baylee-and-christine/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

+It was useful to learn how to transfer the way of thinking about integrals from the mathematical way to a more code-oriented way using the indices of the interval.
+Thinking that way is going to be very helpful for the homework and future assignments.
+We finally got the build to pass after fixing errors with our syntax.

 ## Honor Pledge